SFYMMIK/ESP32-MICRO-KERNEL/readme.md

+# little readme update
+i dont have a ESP32 micro controller to tedt this on so if anyone can pls test this and submit issues

 # ESP32 Micro-Kernel Project

 This is a simple micro-kernel for the ESP32 that includes basic Wi-Fi functionality, display handling, and a CLI-based interface for managing commands like connecting to Wi-Fi and displaying text on a screen.